- Search The Registry

 George Stinney Jr.

 Even in 1944, there was an outcry over putting someone so young in the electric chair.
 Newspaper accounts said the straps in the chair didn't fit around his 95-pound body and an electrode was too big for his leg.
 Stinney's supporters said racism, common in the Jim Crow era South, meant deputies in Clarendon County did little investigation after they decided Stinney was the prime suspect.
 They said he was pulled from his parents and interrogated without a lawyer.
-In 1944, Stinney was likely the only Black person in the courtroom during his one-day trial.
-The prosecutor arguing against him will be Ernest "Chip" Finney III, the son of South Carolina's first black Chief Justice.
+Stinney was the only Black person in the courtroom during his one-day trial.
+The prosecutor arguing against him was Ernest "Chip" Finney III, the son of South Carolina's first black Chief Justice.
 Finney said last month he won't preset any evidence against Stinney at the hearing, but if a new trial is granted, he will ask for time to conduct a new investigation.